syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Xamarin.md

     paragraph = section.AddParagraph();
     paragraph.ParagraphFormat.FirstLineIndent = 36;
     paragraph.BreakCharacterFormat.FontSize = 12f;
     textRange = paragraph.AppendText("Adventure Works Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.
 The company manufactures and sells metal and composite bicycles to North American, European and Asian commercial markets.
-While its base operation is located in Bothell, Washington with 290 employees, several regional sales teams are located throughout their market base.") as WTextRange;
+While its base operation is in Bothell, Washington with 290 employees, several regional sales teams are located throughout their market base.") as WTextRange;
     textRange.CharacterFormat.FontSize = 12f;

     //Appends paragraph.